curtStaubach/RobotLegsDemo/README.txt

 This is the typical readme file.
+Edit 2.